hashicorp/terraform-cdk/examples/python/aws-eks/README.md

-  cdktf diff [OPTIONS]     Perform a diff (terraform plan) for the given stack cdktf get [OPTIONS]      Generate CDK Constructs for Terraform providers and modules. cdktf init [OPTIONS]     Create a new cdktf project from a template. cdktf login              Retrieves an API token to connect to Terraform Cloud. cdktf synth [OPTIONS]    Synthesizes Terraform code for the given app in a directory.
+  cdktf diff [OPTIONS]     Perform a diff (terraform plan) for the given stack cdktf get [OPTIONS]      Generate CDK Constructs for Terraform providers and modules. cdktf init [OPTIONS]     Create a new cdktf project from a template. cdktf login              Retrieves an API token to connect to HCP Terraform. cdktf synth [OPTIONS]    Synthesizes Terraform code for the given app in a directory.
 ```